Kuferl/SceneSwitcher/README.md

 How to run source:

-Install https://electronforge.io/ (you will need Node and npm as well)
+Install https://electronforge.io/ (you will need Node and npm as well) Then execute folowing commands inside the folder:
+* npm install

-simply run electron-forge start inside the folder
+* electron-forge start

-Or download the package and execute the exe.
+Or download the package and start the executable.

 You will also need to allow remote control in your Slobs.
 * run Streamlabs-OBS with `--adv-settings` parameter